🚨 Did you know that 75% of homeowners prioritize home security, yet only 17% have a security system?

-While explaining your alarms and security product, take the time to ask the potential client their opinions.
+While explaining your alarms and security system, take the time to ask the potential client their opinions.
 For example, ask how they feel about the technology in their current service.

 Listen to Statements and Gauge Perception

 Try to be proactive in your listening to gauge the true sentiment about your product.
-Consciously take on everything a customer is saying about the product or reasons they cannot buy it.
+Consciously take on everything a customer says about the product or why they cannot buy it.